flappyfishhh/cits5505-masters62/README.md

   - `unit/` – Unit tests for backend functionality
   - `assets/` – CSV test data for file upload & visualization

+## Tools

 We use a **daemon thread** to run the test server during Selenium testing.
-This means it shuts down automatically when tests finish.
+It shuts down automatically when tests finish.
 If something goes wrong and your development database ends up in a broken state, run:

 ```bash